Reframe your Metaphors, and other lessons from Y Combinator S21 Day 1 – TechCrunch

 What did Natasha and Alex chat about?
 The following:

-- First Impressions: We started by going through top-line numbers, geographic breakdown, and how the accelerator is doing when it comes to the representation of diverse founders.
-The last bit had a tiny bit of progress, but diversity continues to be an issue in YC’s batches – even as cohort size grows.
+- First impressions: We started by going through top-line numbers, geographic breakdown, and how the accelerator is doing when it comes to the representation of diverse founders.
+The last bit had a tiny bit of progress, but diversity continues to be an issue in YC’s batches — even as cohort size grows.
 We also chatted about what startups pitching can work on: like better mics, which are cheap and good.

-- Our early favorites: Metaphor, Lumify, Alex’s favorite duo Indian real estate plays, Akudo, Reframe, and Playhouse.
+- Our early favorites: Metaphor, Lumify, Alex’s favorite duo Indian real estate plays, Akudo, Reframe and Playhouse.

 - And some hmmm moments, including our thoughts on Writesonic, which Natasha has a potentially paranoid theory on.